Linked List Activity

 Finally, it would be useful to have another add method that inserted an item in the middle of the list.

 a.
-Create a method public void add(int index, T element).
+Create a method public void add(int index, T element)

 b.
 You’ll want to be sure that a user doesn’t try to add something far past the end of your existing LinkedList since that wouldn’t make sense.
-To do that check ahead of time, add an instance variable size to your LinkedList class and update your other add method to increment it.
+To do that check ahead of time, add an instance variable size

-c.
-Check if index is larger than size and if it is, print a helpful message to the user.
+and if it is, print a helpful message to the user.

-d.
-Using the technique from the reading, insert a new Node into the LinkedList.
-Remember that the head node shouldn’t be counted in the index!
+node shouldn’t be counted in the index!
 If you get stuck or confused, check the reading again and try drawing out an example on paper.

 e.
 As always, test out your code by trying it.
 Make sure to try adding at index 0 and at the end of your list, as well as the middle somewhere.